 We evaluate the performance of audited MT services using different lexical and semantic metrics.
-While the lexical metrics - such as BLEU (Papineni et al., 2002) and WER (Su et al., 1992) - allow us to benchmark our results against a wide range of MT models and tasks, the semantic metrics - such as BLEURT, COMET, BERTScore, and LaBSE - help illustrate how dyslexia might impact the user experience of these MT services.
+While the lexical metrics - such as BLEU (Papineni et al., 2002) and WER (Su et al., 1992) - allow us to benchmark against position our results in relation to a wide range of MT models and tasks, the semantic metrics - such as BLEURT, COMET, BERTScore and LaBSE - help illustrate how dyslexia might impact the user experience of these MT services.

-To measure how injected dyslexic errors influence translation results at a lexical level, we calculated the BLEU and WER scores using the French translation from perturbed English sentences as the hypothesis and the original target sentences in French as references.
+To measure how injected dyslexic errors influence translation results at a lexical level, we calculated the BLEU and WER scores using the French translation from perturbed English sentences as hypothesis and the original target sentences in French as references.
 We also calculated the BLEU and WER scores for the translations generated by each MT service over the original, unperturbed English data, as the baseline for our comparison.

-Similarly, we quantified the semantic divergence of translations on dyslexic text compared to the baseline translations.
+Similarly, we were able to quantify the semantic divergence of translations over dyslexic text from the baseline translations.